Talgarth: Culture and community

 The Talgarth Festival of the Black Mountains, a popular countryside event, is held each August.
 Talgarth Walking Festival takes place in May, making use of the town's position at the foot of the Black Mountains.

 Talgarth was an important healthcare location for many years, as the home of the large psychiatric hospital, the Mid Wales Hospital and the Mid and West Wales College of Nursing and Midwifery.
 Changes in health legislation in the 1980s saw such hospitals closed.
 The Mid Wales Hospital closed permanently in the 1990s.
 Since the early 2000s, regeneration efforts have been in place to support Talgarth's future.
 A relief road has reduced road traffic in the town centre, allowing new businesses to open and buildings to be renovated and restored.
 The historic mill in the centre of town featured on the BBC's Village SOS television series.

 History

 Roman period

-A fort near Cwmdu (Pen-y-Gaer) is of significance to Talgarth, as it was the site where was a 1st-century AD British chieftain of the Catuvellauni tribe, Caratacus, fought with the Romans.
+A fort near Cwmdu (Pen-y-Gaer) is of significance to Talgarth, as it was the site where a 1st-century AD British chieftain, Caratacus (of the Catuvellauni tribe), fought with the Romans.